GuidaStefano/hotel-management-rest-api/README.md

 ## Additional Information

 This project is developed for educational purposes.
 It utilizes Swagger for API documentation, allowing users to explore all features.
 Unit tests are conducted using JUnit and Mockito.

-## Getting Started

-To get started with this API, please refer to the documentation provided by Swagger or explore the available endpoints directly.
-Ensure proper authentication when accessing authenticated endpoints.